 I had to share this wonderful idea from Sarah Mulhern Gross’s recent Infotopia post: Beyond the Book: Infographics of Students’ Reading History!
 Sarah, a high school English teacher, was excited about sharing her lesson with the school library community.
 Sarah describes herself as a book evangelist.
 She shared her interest in having students think about some of the books that have affected [...]

-I’m chatting today with Edith Donnell, the Youth/Teen Librarian for the Ann Arbor District Library.
-For the last five years she has been one of the driving forces behind the all-ages Kids Read Comics event, which is held at her library at 343 S 5th Avenue in Ann Arbor, Michigan.
+I’m chatting today with Edith Donnell, the Youth/Teen Librarian for the Chelsea District Library.
+For the last five years she has been one of the driving forces behind the all-ages Kids Read Comics event, which is held at the Ann Arbor District Library – 343 S 5th Avenue in Ann Arbor, Michigan.
 This year the [...]

 I hadn’t thought about it till today, but our summer reading list is a snooze.
 A dinosaur.
 A relic of a time when reading lists looked like, well, reading lists.
 Today, two things woke me up.
 1. Finished with her AP exam, Sierra asked me for a book recommendation.
 I excitedly booktalked Libba Bray’s The [...]

 My friend Hornberger and I are having a conversation about nonfiction ebooks.
 In a recent post I chatted about my students’ eager acceptance of the EBSCO e-Book Academic Collection.
 Karen, the librarian at Palisades High School, as well as our PSLA Tech Committee co-chair and blogger, decided to test drive the database herself.
 She also [...]